lemol/react-elementum/README.md

 # react-elementum
-React elements like in periodic table
+React elements like in the periodic table